-- 1. The theme is Nebraska is My Kind of Place The entry will be a computer-generated advertising campaign that promotes Nebraska. - 2.
-For grades 3-8 the entry will consist of one item selected from a, b, or c.
-For grades 9-12 the entry will consist of 2 items selected from a, b, or c. - a.
-A poster (8 1⁄2 x 11) - b.
-A tri-fold brochure (8 1⁄2 x 11 before folding) - c.
-A postcard mailer (5 $\frac{1}{2}$ x 8 $\frac{1}{2}$, a horizontal half sheet of 8 $\frac{1}{2}$ x 11 paper) or a promotional card (4 $\frac{1}{2}$ x 11, a vertical half sheet of 8 $\frac{1}{2}$ x 11 paper).
+- 1. The theme is All Roads Lead to Fun.
+The entry will be a computer-generated advertising campaign that promotes the Nebraska State Fair.
+One (1) entry per student. - 2.
+For grades K-5 the entry will consist of one (1) item selected from a, b, or c.
+For grades 6-12 the entry will consist of two (2) items selected from a, b, or c. - a.
+A poster (8 1/2 x 11) - b.
+A tri-fold brochure (8 1/2 x 11 before folding) - c.
+A postcard mailer (5 1⁄2 x 8 1⁄2, a horizontal half sheet of 8 1⁄2 x 11 paper) or a promotional card (4 1⁄4 x 11, a vertical half sheet of 8 1⁄2 x 11 paper).
 Keep in mind that a postcard must have space for addressing the card on one side. - 3.
 All items should include text using available fonts.
 Photographs, clip art, or original artwork should be included. - 4.
 The items must be mounted on a half sheet or full sheet of 22" x 28" poster board.
 To mount the brochure, attach it to the center back, then attach a printout of the back as well.
 For the mailer and promotional card, print each side and attach it.
 These items should be printed with a computer printer and should not be commercially printed. - 5.
-The student's name, school, and grade must appear on the front of the poster board. - 6.
-Punch poster board for hanging according to instructions on page 30. - 7.
-Entries containing items that were entered in a previous year will be disqualified. - 8.
-The Nebraska State Board of Agriculture shall have the right to edit, publish, or otherwise duplicate any items entered the competition without payment to the student.
+The student's name, school, grade, division, and class number must appear on the front lower right-hand of the poster board. - 6.
+Punch poster board for hanging according to instructions on page 23. - 7.
+Entries containing items that were entered in a previous year will be disqualified.

+8. The Nebraska State Board of Agriculture shall have the right to edit, publish, or otherwise duplicate any items entered the competition without payment to the student.